alper/alpernl/content/posts/eben-moglen/index.md

   - politics
   - product-/-design
 date: "2010-10-19T22:09:24+00:00"
-title: "Eben Moglen — “Will the net empower the center or the ends?â€\x9D"
+title: "Eben Moglen — "Will the net empower the center or the ends?""
 aliases:
   - /dingen/2010/10/eben-moglen/